 - DIY Divorce: Use our Divorce Navigator to generate ALL of your mandatory divorce paperwork (including the settlement agreement).

-- DIY Plus: You complete 3 guided online interviews (via our Divorce Navigator), we handle all the procedural stuff (like filing the documents at court and getting them (peacefully) served).
+- DIY Pro: You complete 3 guided online interviews (via our Divorce Navigator), we handle all the procedural stuff (like filing the documents at court and getting them (peacefully) served).

 - Divorce Plus: A “handheld” approach.
 After an initial online intake process, our divorce experts streamline the entire process for you – start to finish – preparing your documents, sending them to you (and your spouse) and filing them with the court.